torandi/cprog/labb3/README.md

 * 3 affix: Legendary (orange)

 The prefixes adds different attributes, and the name of the prefix hint's at what it does.

+Some items are red, these are not better in any way, but are unique/quest items or